Overview

 - Prefix:

-- Label name: Any string after the prefix
+- Label name: Any string after the prefix, except reserved metric labels like

 - Value: String value for the label